Join us on a true polar expedition

-We have a over a decade long relationship with MS Origo which was built in 1955 as one of the Maritime Administration’s ship to sail along the Swedish coast with a pilot inspector.
-The pilot inspector would, among other things ensure that the beacons and lighthouses were in good order and she is built for tough weather and ice.
+We are very careful when choosing what ships to operate in the high Arctic.
+Freya is our latest aquirement.
+Built in 1980 for the Swedish Coast Guard she would, among other things ensure that the beacons and lighthouses were in good order and she is built for tough weather and ice.
 She is ice-strengthened ship accordance with Lloyd’s highest class.

-Today Origo is the vessel that has been in the longest continuous operation in Svalbard and that means that since the early nineties, for many hundreds of expeditions, she has gained a lot of knowledge.
+Today Freya is sailing in Arctic waters almost year-round.
+When not in Svalbard you might find her in Iceland, Greenland or northern Norway.
 With her, we can safely go to places where other expedition ships never will.
-Getting on board is an experience in itself and it is in a small group of 12 you get a truly intimate experience of the fantastic areas we operate in.
+Getting on board is an experience in itself and it is in a small group of 12-20 persons you get a truly intimate experience of the fantastic areas we operate in.

 - The price includes:

-9 nights aboard the MS Origo.
+9 nights aboard the MS Freya.
 All meals.
 Daily landings and excursions by Zodiac.
 Kayaking (for those who want).
 Lectures on board and ashore.
 Two experienced guides.

 - The price does not include: